-This year was certainly no walk in the park for financial managers.
-Forecasts made at the beginning of the pandemic were rather pessimistic, but fortunately, the economy is recovering faster than expected.
+This year has been everything but easy for financial managers.
+Forecasts at the start of the epidemic were very dismal, but the economy is rebounding quicker than projected.

 1. Better deal with crises and changes with short-term, flexible planning

 Forecasting is one of the essential tasks of a CFO.
 This is because financial planning forms the basis for corporate strategy.
 Normally, this covers the next 3 to 5 years.
 However, the current situation requires planning on a smaller scale.

 Uncertain about how the economy will develop in the coming months, strategies should be able to be quickly adapted to new circumstances.
 So instead of setting the plan for the next few years, as usual, it is advisable to keep it flexible in case of predictions do not come true.

 The financial manager can review the plan at regular intervals and – should anything have changed – expand or update it.
 In this way, he can always weigh up different options and, if necessary, make quick improvements.

 The strategies are based on current market conditions and no longer on a target set at the beginning of the year.
 In addition to more precise planning, this also leads to more accurate company forecasts.
 In PwC’s CFO Pulse Survey (Wave 5, June 2020), 59 percent of CFOs stated that the pandemic would make them more resilient and agile.

 In summary: Flexible planning is essential for 2021.
 This will allow CFOs to continue to respond quickly to possible changes.